Skip to content

 Databases and health

-The backend uses two distinct data systems:
+The backend uses two distinct data-system categories:

 Store Technology Purpose

-Vector store Qdrant Cloud semantic movie search
+Vector store selected by VECTOR_STORE semantic movie search

 Relational DB PostgreSQL 16 users, sessions, chat history